Legal-Ease by Karen McNeilly

 We don’t know what the future holds, and while it may seem easier at the time to avoid the hard discussions and work out a settlement of all of the issues, there can be far more problems and expenses later if it is not done properly at the time of separation.

-Karen is an associate lawyer with RDM Lawyers LLP.
-She practices in the area of family law.
-If you have questions or comments about this article, email them to email@example.com.
+Karen is an associate lawyer with RDM Lawyers LLP Abbotsford.
+She practises in the area of family law.
+Comments or questions about this article can be sent to firstname.lastname@example.org.